-It is the City's policy to administer discipline with the goal of correcting inappropriate conduct and/or substandard performance and to define a standard of conduct of City employees.
-The appropriate use of discipline is essential to high employee morale and productivity and furthers the City's goal of providing excellent services to the community.
+It is the City's ORS CEO's policy to The CEO of ORS shall administer discipline with the goal of correcting inappropriate conduct and/or substandard performance and to define a standard of conduct of ORS City employees.
+The appropriate use of discipline is essential to high employee morale and productivity and furthers the Boards of Administration for the Federated City Employees Retirement Plan and the San Jose Police and Fire Department Retirement Plan as well as the City's goal of providing excellent services to the community.

-The City's discipline process is based on the concept of progressive discipline.
-Under progressive discipline, the City takes progressively more severe action if the employee has not responded to previous instructions, warnings, or other lower-level actions.
-However, progressive discipline does not mean that the City must progress through all discipline steps in all cases.
+The City's ORS CEO's discipline process is based on the concept of progressive discipline.
+Under progressive discipline, the City ORS CEO takes progressively more severe action if the employee has not responded to previous instructions, warnings, or other lower-level actions.
+However, progressive discipline does not mean that the City ORS CEO must progress through all discipline steps in all cases.
 Certain conduct may be serious enough that the first incident may warrant a higher level of discipline, up to and including termination without progressive discipline.